philbishop/virtual-nvr/README.md

 Use one the client apps below to view the streams more effeciently.

 ## iOS, MacOs and Window's client apps
-You can access the NVR via your iPhone, Mac or Windows PC using the NX-V IP Camera viewer app available for free in the respective app stores.
+You can access the NVR via your iPhone, Mac or Windows PC using the free NX-V IP Camera viewer app available in the respective app store, links below.

 [NX-V apps page](https://nx-v.uk)